swiss-ai-center/a-guide-to-mlops/docs/tools.md

 ### Model management/deployment

-These are alternatives to MLEM.
+These are alternatives to BentoML.

 - [Kubeflow](https://www.kubeflow.org/) - The Kubeflow project is dedicated to
   making deployments of machine learning (ML) workflows on Kubernetes simple, portable and scalable
-- [BentoML](https://www.bentoml.com/) - An open platform that simplifies ML
+- [MLEM](https://mlem.ai/) - The open-source tool to simplify your ML model deployments
-  model deployment and enables you to serve your models at production scale in minutes
+- [Cog](https://github.com/replicate/cog) - An open-source tool that lets you package machine learning models in a standard, production-ready container

 ### End-to-end